petervdpas/GiGot/README.md

       500 / 1000 subs and decide whether to (a) cache the unfiltered list per session, (b) collapse to one fetch, or (c) leave it.
 Either way, document the budget.
-- [ ] **Catalogue-noise nudge in the Tags page.** Auto-create on picker means typos pile up.
-Either prompt before creating a brand-new name from a picker (`"Create 'frontned'?"`) or surface unused-tag count somewhere that nudges admins toward `Remove unused` periodically.
-Pick one.

 Done and shipping:

 - [x] **Tag chip filter switched from AND (intersection) to